That feeling of a long week coming to an end…

 If these antique brass Shabbat candlesticks seem a little old-fashioned, its because they are…they date all the way back to the 19 century – when the Neo-Renaissance first appeared.

 The Neo-Renaissance style came into the world at around the year 1835 in France and quickly spread all across the world to become a global phenomenon.
-Endless amounts of artworks started emerging, including buildings, paintings, and (apparently) Jewish candle holders.
+Endless amounts of artwork started emerging, including buildings, paintings, and (apparently) Jewish candle holders.

 This rare set of beautiful, matching French Shabbat candelabra was preserved wonderfully over the decades, despite a few scratches here and there…